Back to Top

 Career Options

 Graduates from the Health Services program can pursue a diverse offering of careers in a variety of different health care settings.
-They can work in hospitals or clinics, with home health agencies or pharmaceutical companies, at wellness facilities or with public health agencies.
+They can work in hospitals or in physician practices, with home health agencies or pharmaceutical companies, with insurance companies or with public health agencies

 Profiles